vmware-archive/gpdb-broker/gpdb-broker/README.md

+# The GPDB broker itself

-This project creates the service broker to a shared Greenplum remote database <br />
+This project creates the service broker to a shared Greenplum remote database.

-Follow these steps to deploy the broker <br />
+Follow these steps to deploy the broker:

 1) Set the greenplum remote configs in `gpdb-broker/src/main/resources/application.properties`
 ```